 Soviet dreams, Desert life

-Gabriel Orengo-Walter is a design and aesthetic-focused artist; approaching his sculptural practise at Central Saint Martins with themes of temporality, interaction, destruction, decay and construction.
+Gabriel Orengo-Walter is a design and aesthetic focused artist; approaching his sculptural practise at with themes of temporality, interaction, destruction, decay and construction as they relate to architecture and industry.

 EMAIL INSTAGRAM